t-redactyl/grad-dipl-maths-notes/mt2175-further-linear-algebra/blog-post-1-matrices.md

 ---
-title: What is a matrix, and what can you do with it?
+title: What is a matrix?
-date: 2019-07-07
+date: 2019-07-15
 comments: false
 tags: Maths, Linear algebra
 keywords:
 ---

 Hello!
 I'm alive!
 After writing my last blog post not long after I touched down in Germany, I've had (unsurprisingly) an extremely busy 18 months which has (also unsurprisingly) allowed exactly zero time for blogging.
 In addition to all of the tasks associated with moving to a new job and country, I have been devoting a lot of time to try and learn German (which is an impossible language, don't even get me started).
-On top of all of that I had the opportunity to enrol in a mathematics diploma by distance learning late last year, and I decided to use this to fill in some of the gaps in maths knowledge I have coming from a behavioural sciences background.
-If you're also interested in getting a solid background in formal mathematics I can highly recommend the programme so far (you can find out more information about it [here](https://london.ac.uk/courses/mathematics)).
+On top of all of that I had the opportunity to enrol in a mathematics diploma by distance learning late last year, and I decided to use this to fill in some of the gaps in maths knowledge that I have coming from a behavioural sciences background.
+If you're also interested in getting a solid background in formal mathematics I can highly recommend my programme so far (you can find out more information about it [here](https://london.ac.uk/courses/mathematics)).

 As I work my way through my latest unit, linear algebra, I'll be posting about things that I am learning.
 In addition to helping me fully understand the material, hopefully it will be a gentle introduction to these topics for those of you who also don't have a formal maths background.
 I'll also be including very accessible links throughout the posts when I use terms or refer to things that you might not be familiar with, in order to help you build up your knowledge bit-by-bit.